 Shine Dance Competitions is not simply a place where dancers compete, but a place where they have fun and build fond memories of their competitive experience.
 We take great pride in running a competition with a commitment to excellence.
 Our judges are experienced, we run on schedule, and we create a fun and professional environment.
 Don’t take our word for it though, read What People are Saying.

 Yes!
-Each dancer in the Group/Line/Production categories will receive an award recognizing their achievement of a Silver, High Silver, Gold, High Gold, Platinum or Diamond score.
-In addition, Solos, Duets and Trios will receive INDIVIDUAL MEDALS.
-Then, of course, there are ALL the trophies, plaques and CASH SCHOLARSHIPS we give away for High Scores.
+Every dancer receives an award recognizing their achievement of a High Silver, Gold, High Gold, Platinum, Diamond, or Double Diamond score.
 Check out our Awards section to find out more!

 Due to popular request, we do not read out the 1st, 2nd and 3rd places in the performance award categories.
 We do, however, read the awards in ascending order, so you know the ranking within each category.
 High Scores are announced with the 1st, 2nd and 3rd, place rankings.

-Shine has devised a system whereby dancers not only compete based on age but on the number of hours they train as well.
+Dancers not only compete based on age, but on the number of hours they train as well.
 Competitive Level 1 students train 6 hours per week or less, while Competitive Level 2 students train more than 6 hours per week.
 Additionally, dancers who are new to competition can enter as Novice, regardless of their age.
 To find out more about classifications, please check out our Guidelines.

 We recruit our adjudicators from the U.S. and Canada.
 They are all highly qualified, both in their dance education and experience.
 We also ensure they have experience teaching CHILDREN.
 After all…how can you adjudicate a 10-year-old if you’ve never taught one?!